Kalrkloss/Windows-Copilot-API/README.md

 ## Notes & limitations

 - **Sign in once, then reuse.** The cached token refreshes automatically; you only re-sign-in if the session fully expires.
+- **Corporate access is account-bound.** If your organization revokes Copilot access or changes policy, you will need to sign in again.
 - **No daily limit, but be reasonable.** Microsoft doesn't impose a daily chat cap, but please use it in moderation, and don't spam or hammer it with automated bulk requests.
 - **One model.** Copilot has no model picker, so the server advertises a single model named `copilot`.
 - **Roughly GPT-4 class.** On GPQA Diamond (198 graduate-level questions, closed-book) it scores **40.9%**, which puts it in the GPT-4 family rather than the reasoning tier (o1/o3).
 Measured with [tests/gpqa_bench.py](tests/gpqa_bench.py).